AY2021S1-CS2103T-F12-1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Allow CS students to manage/access their files by typing
+**Value proposition**: CS students can manage/access their files by typing
                        and using a simple GUI.
 Help CS students to see file relations easily.